 Julianna Brandt, photo credit Julianna Brandt

-Julianna Brandt is a Tampere-based performance poet and activist, known for the Vammaiskultti radio show on Yle Puhe radio station.
+Julianna Brandt (she/her) is a Tampere-based poetry artist and disability inclusion specialist, known for the Vammaiskultti radio show on Yle Puhe radio station.
 As an artist, she is interested in searching for intriguing details in the everyday, and her poems are often referred to as “raw and beautiful”.
 In her free time, she actively listens to a multitude of audio content, and in herself, she values the qualities of braveness and sensitivity.

 Saara Karhunen, photo credit anonymous